Last night saw the launch of the eight new pieces of art that will adorn Emirates Stadium, giving a fresh look to our home.

 - Supporters who have made a positive contribution to the local community

-- It takes Reuben Dangoor 45 minutes to sketch each individual in the scene, meaning that it will take an estimated 32,445 minutes to illustrate the full piece
+- It took Reuben Dangoor 45 minutes to sketch each individual in the scene, meaning an estimated 32,445 minutes were spent creating the full piece

 - There are jockeys and boxers immortalised within the crowd scene after Highbury hosted an annual boxers v jockeys match during the 1950s for the Sportsman’s Aid Society.
 “The jockeys used to literally run between our legs and some of them were right little tricky fellas, who would give as good as they got on the physical side too”, said legendary heavyweight Henry Cooper